UBoat-Botnet/UBoat/README.md

 **The main objective behind creating this offensive project was to aid security researchers and to enhance the understanding of commercial HTTP loader style botnets .
 I hope this project helps to contribute to the malware research community and people can develop efficient counter mesures :)**

+**Usage of uboat without prior mutual consistency can be considered as an illegal activity.
+It is the final user's responsibility to obey all applicable local, state and federal laws.
+Authors assume no liability and are not responsible for any misuse or damage caused by this program.**

 ## Features

 - Coded in C++ with no dependencies